Thelymitra rubra

-Thelymitra rubra, commonly called the salmon sun orchid or pink sun orchid, is a species of orchid endemic to southeastern Australia.
+Thelymitra rubra, commonly called salmon sun orchid or pink sun orchid, is a species of orchid endemic to southeastern Australia.
 It has a single thin, grass-like leaf and up to five salmon pink flowers with broad, toothed arms on the sides of the column.
 It is similar to T. carnea but the flowers are larger and the column arms are a different shape.

 Description

 Thelymitra rubra is a tuberous, perennial herb with a single thin, channelled, green or purplish thread-like to linear leaf 80-200 mm long and 3-5 mm wide.
 There are up to five salmon pink flowers 20-25 mm wide and are borne on a thin, wiry flowering stem 200-400 mm tall.
 The flowers are sometimes other shades of pink, rarely cream-coloured or very pale pink.
 The sepals and petals are 8-12 mm long and 4-5 mm wide.
 The column is cream-coloured to pinkish with a black, red or orange band near the top and is 4-5 mm long and about 2.5 mm wide.
 The lobe on the top of the anther is short and brownish with a toothed tip.
 The side arms on the column are broad and yellow with finger-like edges.
 The flowers open on sunny days but are sometimes self-pollinating.
 Flowering occurs from September to November.

 This species of sun orchid is similar to T. carnea but can be distinguished from that species by its larger flowers, salmon pink (rather than bright pink) colouration, and fringed column arms.